-Are you experiencing a toothache, pain, or broken tooth?
-Our Phoenix Area emergency dentists are available for same day care to get you out of pain as quickly as possible.
-That’s always our top priority.
+Are you experiencing a toothache or oral pain?
+Our Phoenix Area emergency dentists are available for same day care to provide you comfort and to get you out of pain as quickly as possible.
+Pain relief is always our top priority.

 Other conditions that our emergency dentists see on a frequent basis include trauma, such as an athletic injury or automobile accident.
 These situations usually involve a broken, chipped, or completely knocked out tooth.
 If at all possible, try to locate the portion of your tooth that has broken off, put it in a cup of milk and come immediately to our office.
 For older patients who can take special care to not swallow the fragment, it can also be tucked just inside of your cheek, so that your saliva keeps it lubricated.

 For teeth that are completely avulsed (knocked out) it is sometimes possible to place the tooth immediately back into the socket.
 Our emergency dentists recommend briefly rinsing away any debris, but taking special care not to scrub away the small fibers that aid in reattachment.
-If you can put the tooth back in, stabilize it and make your way straight to one of our three Phoenix dentist offices.
+If you can put the tooth back in, stabilize it and make your way straight to one of our four Valley offices.

-Wearing a custom fitted athletic guard is one of the best pieces of insurance that you (or your child) can have to protect your teeth…especially if you’re involved in athletic activities.
+Wearing a custom fitted athletic guard is one of the best ways for you to protect your teeth, especially if you’re involved in athletic activities.

 Here are a few reasons why you may want to opt for a custom guard, instead of one that you buy at the store:

-A slip in the bathtub or game of wrestling on the living room floor is enough to do some pretty lengthy damage to young, developing smiles.
+A slip in the bathtub or game of wrestling on the living room floor is enough to do some damage to young, developing smiles.
 If your child’s tooth is chipped or visibly mobile, let us know.
-In some situations, symptoms such as mobility, discoloration, or an abscess (pimple along the gums) may not be evident for months.
+In some situations, symptoms such as mobility, discoloration, or an abscess (pimple along the gums) may not be evident for months or even years.

 A quick x-ray is a great way to make sure that there is no damage to the permanent teeth surrounding it.
-We’ll help you take appropriate steps to preserve any adult or baby teeth, so as not to cause unwanted orthodontic complications later down the road.
+We’ll help you take appropriate steps to preserve any adult or baby teeth so as to avoid orthodontic complications later down the road.

-For most people that our dentists see, a dental emergency is both painful and embarrassing.
-That’s why we often begin treatments on the very first appointment, so that you don’t have to endure discomfort of any type.
-Whether you need an extraction (followed by a dental implant), something like a crown, or another restorative treatment, we’ll review every option available so that you can make an informed choice about your smile’s needs.
+Dental emergencies can be painful and can create urgent cosmetic concerns.
+That’s why we will do everything we can to begin treatment on the very first appointment, so that you don’t have to endure discomfort of any type.
+Whether you need an extraction (followed by a dental implant), a crown, root canal, or other treatment, we’ll review every option available so that you can make an informed choice that you can feel confident about.

 We provide a wide menu of restorations, including: